unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/readme.md

 ## Micro Journal Rev.5: A Personal Journey

-In this iteration, I delved into exploring the potential of utilizing the USB port to enable connectivity with a wide range of mechanical keyboards.
-This enhancement offers the flexibility for users to employ their preferred keyboard for writing purposes, thereby enhancing the personalized experience and comfort level during usage.
+With Rev.5, I wanted to take a step back from building the keyboard itself and instead focus on something more flexible: letting writers use the keyboard they already love.
+The idea was simple — instead of being tied to a built-in keyboard, why not make the device work with *any* mechanical keyboard?

+That's where the USB port comes in.
+By tapping into the ESP32-S3's native USB host features, I was able to design an enclosure that sits neatly next to your keyboard and connects directly.
+After updating the code and refining the hardware, Rev.5 came to life.

+This version is less about dictating how you write and more about giving you the freedom to choose your own tools.
+Whether it's a beloved mechanical board or a minimalist setup, Rev.5 turns it into a writerDeck.

+If you're curious about the technical journey — including the exploration of USB host support on the ESP32 and ESP32-S3 — you can dive into the build guides and full story in the link above.

 <img src="./images/001.jpg" width="400">

-So, I proceeded to design an enclosure to sit next to the keyboard, utilizing the ESP32-S3, which boasts native USB host features.
-I then updated the code, and voilà!
-The new version was born.

-There are some stories detailing the exploration of USB HOST features in ESP32 and ESP32-S3.
-Check out the link above for the full narrative and build guides.

 ### Documents